Artemis program: Redefinition and naming as Artemis

-On February 4, 2021, the Biden administration endorsed the Artemis program.
-More specifically, White House Press Secretary Jen Psaki expressed the Biden administration's "support [for] this effort and endeavor".

 On April 16, 2021, NASA contracted SpaceX to develop, manufacture, and fly two lunar landing flights with the Starship HLS lunar lander.
 Blue Origin and Dynetics protested the award to the Government Accountability Office (GAO) on April 26.
 After the GAO rejected the protests, Blue Origin sued NASA over the award, and NASA agreed to stop work on the contract until November 1 as the lawsuit proceeded.
 The judge dismissed the suit on November 4, and NASA resumed work with SpaceX.

-On September 25, 2021, NASA released its first digital, interactive graphic novel in celebration of National Comic Book Day.
-"First Woman: NASA's Promise for Humanity" is the fictional story of Callie Rodriguez, the first woman to explore the Moon.
-In March 2025, with the diversity, equity, and inclusion policies of the second Trump administration, this was removed from NASA's web pages, together with other information about the graphic novel.

 On November 15, 2021, an audit of NASA's Office of Inspector General estimated the true cost of the Artemis program at about $93 billion until 2025.

 In addition to the initial SpaceX contract, NASA awarded two rounds of separate contracts in May 2019 and September 2021, on aspects of the HLS to encourage alternative designs, separately from the initial HLS development effort.
 It announced in March 2022 that it was developing new sustainability rules and pursuing both a Starship HLS upgrade (an option under the initial SpaceX contract) and new competing alternative designs.
-These came after criticism from members of Congress over lack of redundancy and competition, and led NASA to ask for additional support.
+These came after criticism from members of Congress over the lack of redundancy and competition, and led NASA to ask for additional support.